- This exchange from "Yoko":

 Coach McGuirk: What do you mean, "how am I"?

 Coach McGuirk: Well, I just drank pee.
 How's it goin' with you?

-- "The turkey taste like pee now.
-Everything taste like pee."
+- "The turkey tastes like pee now.
+Everything tastes like pee."

 - In one episode, Jason was acting like a jerkass to Melissa.
 During the argument, Jason stuttered and Melissa mocks him.

 - Coach McGuirk spray-painting the school with vulgar and demonic comments, then calling the cops to report the new soccer coach (who's actually nice to his teammates) for vandalism.
 While McGuirk is admiring his work, the cops show up and he tries to explain that it's Not What It Looks Like (when really it is.
 If he were any kind of smart criminal, he'd have called the cops away from the crime scene and ditched all evidence that he was the vandal) before running away.

 - Stephanie's failed seduction of Coach McGuirk, mainly for him Completely Missing the Point.

 - He understood, he was just scared off by the creepy aggressiveness—which makes it even funnier.